PedroZappa/42_ft_printf/README.md

 ### Mandatory Processing Flow

-The subprocesses of `ft_printf` are called in the following order:
+The subprocesses of `ft_printf` mandatory implementation are called in the following order:

 ```mermaid
 ---